Sindhurakolli/DMDD_portfolio/another-page.md

 # THE DATABASE

-Description: This is a report about the database work we have done
+Description: This is a report about the database work done in the project

-The primary task was to create the database with all the image properties, which the understaning how python reads an image file and understand how to stire the image in the database.
+The primary task is to design the conceptual schema and create a physical database which stores the images with the required attributes that are generated using the MAYA software.

-Initially, a python script was created to get just one image property.
+Initially, a python script was created to get just one image property using OpenCV imported as cv2. .
 Anyone can look up for any 3D image shots captured using Maya from the database.
-The initial script created gave us the properties of just one image using OpenCV imported as cv2.

 OpenCV (Open Source Computer Vision Library: http://opencv.org) is an open-source BSD-licensed library that includes several hundreds of computer vision algorithms.This package is used to extract all the image properties.

-The code below is the snippet to grab the image properties.
+The code below is the snippet to grab the image properties of one image.

 ```python
 import numpy as np